Istrian vineyards on rolling hills shaped by the Mediterranean climate.

 Seafood

-Food & Wine Pairing
+Food and Wine Pairing

 • Seafood and shellfish

-• White truffle pasta
+• White-truffle pasta

 • Grilled fish with olive oil